vtexdocs/help-center-content/docs/announcements/en/v2-of-checkout-and-fulfillment-api-is-already-in-beta-migration-will-be-completed-on-may-23.md

 author: authors_24
 slug: v2-of-checkout-and-fulfillment-api-is-already-in-beta-migration-will-be-completed-on-may-23
 legacySlug: v2-of-checkout-and-fulfillment-api-is-already-in-beta-migration-will-be-completed-on-may-23
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The V2 brings a lot of improvements in comparison with the previous version and removes some outdated routes and fields.
+announcementSynopsisEN: 'The V2 brings a lot of improvements in comparison with the previous version and removes some outdated routes and fields.'
 ---

 <div class="alert alert-danger">